MelbourneHighSchoolRobotics/ev3sim/README.md

 ## Getting started

-To get up and running with the simulator, check the docs: https://ev3sim.mhscsr.club
+To get up and running with the simulator, see the docs: https://ev3sim.mhscsr.club

 ## Problems